RaymondLuxuryYacht/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

 Detecting errors in code without running it is referred to as _static checking_.
 Determining what's an error and what's not based on the kinds of values being operated on is known as static _type_ checking.

-TypeScript checks a program for errors before execution, and does so based on the _kinds of values_, it's a _static type checker_.
+TypeScript checks a program for errors before execution.
+It does so based on the _kinds of values_ - it's a _static type checker_.
 For example, the last example above has an error because of the _type_ of `obj`.
 Here's the error TypeScript found: